MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

     ![An Audits report after resizing images](./images/report-after-image-resize.png)

-The change has an important effect on the overall performance score.
-To verify how much data was saved, use the **Network** tool like you did before:
+Your score increased from 18 to 26.
+To verify how much data you saved, use the **Network** tool like you did before:

 ![The Network tool, showing the four image requests again, and the lower total amount of data transferred](./images/network-tool-images-after.png)

-Now, only 469KB of data needs to be transferred for the images to appear on the webpage.
+Now, the images on the webpage only require to transfer 360 KB of data.

 ###### Automatically resize images

 For a small app, doing a one-off resize like this might be good enough.
-But for a large app, this isn't scalable.
-Here are some strategies for managing images in large apps:
+But for a large app, consider these strategies for managing images:

-*  Resize images during your build process.
+*  Automatically resize images during your build process.

 *  Create multiple sizes of each image during the build process and then use `srcset` in your code.
-At runtime, the browser takes care of choosing which size is best for the device.  <!-- See [Responsive images](https://web.dev/responsive-images/). -->
+At runtime, the browser takes care of choosing which size is best for the device.
+To learn more, see [Responsive images](https://web.dev/responsive-images/) at web.dev.

 *  Use an image CDN that lets you dynamically resize an image when you request it.

-*  At the very least, optimize each image.
-This can often create huge savings.
+*  At least, optimize each image.  can often create huge savings.

 Optimization is when you run an image through a special program that reduces the size of the image file.
 For more tips, see [Essential Image Optimization](https://images.guide).